 Let us be clear: insurers have not been ignoring their cyber security responsibilities.
 The vast majority have made significant progress over the past few years and most now boast important capabilities, controls and processes.
 They are certainly not an ‘easy target’.
 But they are also far from secure.

 Likely the greatest challenge facing insurers comes down to a lack of basic discipline: key security patches are not implemented; access management (particularly off-boarding of employees and contractors) is not controlled; information and IT asset registers are out of date; and rapidly emerging threats are not being properly tracked.
 This is largely about keeping up the rigor around the controls and processes that are already in place.

 Most insurers will also need to focus on honing their response and recovery capabilities.
 To date, most have been lucky to avoid a full-scale security crisis.
-But this has allowed some organizations to grow complacent and let their plans and processes become stale.
-Far too few organizations run regular drills or maintain updated roles and responsibilities.
+But this has allowed some organisations to grow complacent and let their plans and processes become stale.
+Far too few organisations run regular drills or maintain updated roles and responsibilities.